-- Named Executive Officers receive 65% of their equity-based awards in the form of performance-based restricted stock/units and 35% of their awards in the form of time-based restricted stock/units, except for Mr. Bergman who receives 100% of his equity-based awards in the form of performance-based restricted stock/units (other than a special grant made to Mr. Bergman on May 25, 2016 in connection with the renewal of his employment agreement which was 50% performance-based and 50% time-based ("May 2016 Grant")). - Awards of performance-based restricted stock/units granted to participants, including the Named Executive Officers, are tied to the Company's earnings per share, subject to any potential required adjustments as described below.
+- Named Executive Officers receive 65% of their equity-based awards in the form of performance-based restricted stock/units and 35% of their awards in the form of time-based restricted stock/units, except for Mr. Bergman who receives 100% of his equity-based awards in the form of performance-based restricted stock/units (other than a special grant made to Mr. Bergman on May 25, 2016 in connection with the renewal of his employment agreement which was 50% performance-based and 50% time-based). - Awards of performance-based restricted stock/units granted to participants, including the Named Executive Officers, are tied to the Company's earnings per share, subject to any potential required adjustments as described below.
 When the Company successfully achieves its target EPS, participants, including the Named Executive Officers, are paid at target levels.
 When the Company's performance exceeds the target EPS, participants, including the Named Executive Officers, receive additional shares with respect to their awards of restricted stock/units up to a 200% maximum payout.
-Beginning with awards of performance-based restricted stock/units granted in 2017, the maximum payout was reduced to 150%.
-Additionally, the awards of performance-based restricted stock/units granted to Mr. Bergman under his May 2016 Grant have a maximum payout of 150%.
+(With respect to the awards of performance-based restricted stock/units granted in 2017, the maximum payout was reduced to 150%.)
 When the Company's performance does not meet the target EPS, shares paid to participants, including the Named Executive Officers, are reduced or eliminated.